 10. Machine Reverse Fly

-Most people think of the machine reverse fly as a rear delt exercise, but research shows that it also effectively trains your side delts, too.
+Most people think of the machine reverse fly as a rear delt exercise, but research shows it effectively trains your side delts, too.

 How to: